-After the training session, you will take part in the three laboratory sessions on separate days.
-The laboratory sessions will begin at 2:00 PM at the CNRU.
-We will bring you to the testing room each morning of the laboratory session.
+After the training session you will take part in the first of three laboratory sessions (also on DAY 1).
+The second and third lab session will be conducted on separate and days as close together as possible (identified as DAY 2 and DAY 3).
+The laboratory sessions will begin at 2:00 PM at the Yale Stress Center.
 When you come into the testing room with the research assistant we will first set you up to draw blood samples.
 An IV will be put into the vein in one of your arms so that we can draw blood at regular intervals.
-About four ounces of blood will be taken during each session, an amount less than a blood donation, which your body can easily tolerate.
+About four ounces of blood will be taken during each session, an amount less than a blood donation, which your body can tolerate.
 Over the three lab days, this will amount to 12 ounces of blood or the amount of a 12 ounce can of soda and somewhat less than then amount of blood drawn during a blood donation.
 While your body can tolerate this level of blood draw, you should not donate blood for a period of 8 weeks after you finish the study.
-You also will not be admitted to the study if you have donated blood within a period 5 weeks prior to admission to the research program.
+You also will not be admitted to the study if you have donated blood within a period of 5 weeks prior to admission to the research program.